Doukissis Plakentias station: Metro Station

 Doukissis Plakentias station of the Athens Metro is on Line 3.
 It opened on 28 July 2004.
 It is underground and has two side platforms, and a depot.

 The station has four entrances.
 The "Doukissis Plakentias to Athens" route is accessible from Plakentias-Iraklitou Avenue, providing access toward the center of Chalandri and Athens.
 A high surface node is located on the northwest side of the station, on the border with Vrilissia and close to municipal transport.
-At the cathode is a crossing for local buses (412, 423, 447, 403) to meet the OASA stop at Chalandri.
 The "Doukissis Plakentias to Vrilissia" route (originally printed misspelt as "Doukissis Plakentias to Vrilissia") is at the rise of Doukissis Plakentias - Iraklitou Avenue to Chalandri-Gerakas in the northeast.
-From this strip, travellers can board local buses (447, 403, 412, 423) that go to Patima, Penteli or west to Vrilissia.
+From this strip, travellers can board local buses (405, 411, 447, 451) that go to Patima, Penteli or west to Vrilissia.

 The "Garyttou" entrance is located in the southwestern lower surface, near Agia Paraskevi (Garyttou street district "Kontopefko").
 Here, local bus 406 provides access to the square of Mesogeion Avenue.
 The fourth entrance is indicated by the "Bus-Parking-Taxi" sign to the southeast that leads to the OASA bus station. with numerous buses to neighbouring suburbs and East Attica.
 Buses 306 and 307 go to Gerakas and Glyka Nera.
 Bus 407 goes to Mesogeion Avenue, and other buses serve Pallini, Spata, and Artemida.
 There are also bus stops on Panagouli Avenue (next to Attiki Odos), with bus service to Vrilissia and Melissia.
 Taxi service is available.
 The parking lot for Metro private passengers is also accessible from this entrance.

 The station is the terminal point for most trains on Line 3 of the Athens Metro, while some continue their journey to the Athens International Airport, using the Suburban Railway line.
 The transition between these trains of the two networks is achieved through a dual-tunnel connecting line immediately after the station.
 Between the tunnel exit and switches to and from Suburban Rail lines, trains transition from the 750 V DC third rail electrification system of the Athens Metro to the AC 25 kV 50 Hz overhead electrification used by OSE.